 New developments include Fat Amy’s (Rebel Wilson) father Fergus (John Lithgow) entering the picture as he hopes to build a relationship with his estranged daughter.
 Beca (Anna Kendrick), whose music career still hasn’t taken off, gets an opportunity to show off her producing chops when she sits in for an impromptu session at Khaled’s mixing board.

 There’s an explosion, a happy ending for all, and a few sweet performances along the way along with some sexual innuendo and physical humor for effect.

-Overall, it’s a movie for Pitch Perfect fans who’ve watched the first one too many times and need a bit of variance.
-It serves its purpose if you don’t walk into it expecting too much — the plot is meager, the drama is plastic, and there’s about as much character development as a two-course meal at a fast food restaurant.
+Ultimately, it’s a movie for Pitch Perfect fans who’ve watched the first one too many times and needed a bit of variance.
+It serves its purpose if you don’t walk into it expecting too much — the plot is meager, the drama is plastic, and the character development act more as interruptions between musical numbers instead of driving the plot forward.

 It’s a shame the series has to go out on a low note, especially because the potential was there to make this one big send-off.

 It feels like one big rushed production — a shadow of its former trying to relive its glory days.